DimitryGonzales/dotfiles/catppuccin-mocha-lavender/README.md

 > 📌 Remember to add your user to the `input` group (required for full functionality of waybar).

 1. Copy `dotfiles/.config/waybar` to `~/.config/`.
+2. Inside `~/.config/waybar/config.jsonc`, locate both Waybar configurations (one for each monitor) and change the **output** field in each section to match your respective monitors.
+If you only have one monitor, update the **output** value in the section corresponding to that monitor.
+This determines which monitor each Waybar appears on.

 ---